microsoft/vscode-docs/docs/python/tutorial-deploy-app-service-on-linux.md

     ![Messages that appear after the App Service is create](images/deploy-azure/app-service-created.png)

-1. To test that the App Service was created properly, expand your subscription in the **Azure: App Service** explorer, right-click the App Service name, and select **Browse website**:
+1. To confirm that the App Service is running properly, expand your subscription in the **Azure: App Service** explorer, right-click the App Service name, and select **Browse website**:

     ![Browse Website command on an App Service in the App Service explorer](images/deploy-azure/browse-website-command.png)